-Pipe support magnet anchor for temporary or permanent fasting methods: McNetiq developed an unconventional approach for temporary or permanent fasting methods “Pipe Support Magnet Anchor.”
+Pipe support magnet anchor for permanent fasting methods: McNetiq developed an unconventional approach for permanent fasting methods “Pipe Support Magnet Anchor.”
 The new way of operating is based on using magnets for temporary or permanent fasting methods.
 Furthermore, McNetiq developed special testing and installing tools to help to attach supports with permanent magnets to the storage tank with zero risks.

 In this article, the focus is on the following points: